***IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS***

 He promoted Black Dream as an actual band in the pages of Warhammer, creating fake names for the members and penning an "interview" with the "band".

 But after a short time, he kind of "dismissed" the demo, possibly uncomfortable with the stylistic variations he'd channeled.
-He moved on to the next endeavor, as many creative people do when they're too close to something to appreciate it.
+Pretty soon he moved on to the next endeavor, as many creative people do when they're too close to something to truly appreciate it.

 He needed some time and perspective to processes this work.